-See the introduction to Section 2 (Calculation Methodology) for additional discussion of gross-of-fees returns, net-of-external-costs-only returns, and net-of-fees returns.
-If gross-of-fees returns are presented, then asset owners must disclose if any other fees are deducted in addition to trading expenses, imbedded investment management fees for externally managed pooled funds, and investment management fees paid for the management of pooled funds, if any.
+See Section 2 (Calculation Methodology) for additional discussion of gross-of-fees returns, net-ofexternal-costs-only returns, and net-of-fees returns.
+If gross-of-fees returns are presented, then asset owners must disclose if any other fees are deducted in addition to trading expenses, embedded investment management fees for externally managed pooled funds, and investment management fees paid for the management of pooled funds, if any.